insight-platform/Similari/README.md

 | 1000    | 83,859,085     | 11    |

 **Oriented SORT tracking**.
-Benchmark for N simultaneously observed **oriented** objects run on 4 cores of Intel(R) Core (TM) i5-7440HQ CPU @ 2.80GHz.
+Benchmark for N simultaneously observed **oriented** objects.
 The benchmark use heuristics that separate the observed objects based on object distances.

 The benchmark is located at [benches/simple_sort_tracker_rotated.rs](benches/simple_sort_tracker_rotated.rs).